Cost of living · Tacoma, Washington · 2026

 How much does housing cost in Tacoma?

 A 2-bedroom apartment in Tacoma costs approximately $1,971 per month based on HUD Fair Market Rent data.
-Housing makes up about 20% of the total monthly budget.
+At about 40% of the monthly needs budget, housing is the largest cost category here.

 Is Tacoma more expensive than the national average?